- Equity management explained for founders

 Additional compliance checks

-Any time your company issues new equity, securities laws and regulations should be reviewed to ensure compliance.
+Any time your company issues new equity, you should review securities laws and regulations to ensure compliance.
 For option grants, this includes Rule 701 and the $100K ISO limit.

 Whose equity do you need to manage?

-Equity management software allows you to distribute stock to everyone from co-founders and early investors to advisors and employees.
+Equity management software allows you to track the distribution of stock to everyone, including co-founders, early investors, advisors, and employees.
 We’ll break down what equity management means and the benefits for each party involved.

 Investor stakeholders